Community sovereign AI compute

 At 4-bit quantization (a compression technique that reduces memory usage with mild quality loss), the whole model fits in the DGX Station’s GPU memory with room to spare.
 The remaining memory is used for tracking conversation context, which determines how many people can use it at once.

 Getting practical: a single DGX Station running Qwen3–235B at 4-bit quantization can serve 20–80 concurrent conversations depending on how long each conversation’s context is (see the technical companion for the detailed maths).
-For a collective of 50 people, not all of whom will be using it simultaneously, this is … manageable.
-We would likely run into friction because we’re likely to want to use it at the same time (e.g. during the day) and leave it under-utilised at other times (e.g. overnight), but with some scheduling and patience, it could work.
+For a collective of 50 people, not all of whom will be using it simultaneously, this is … manageable?
+Maybe.
+We would likely run into friction because we’re likely to want to use it at the same time (e.g. during the day) and leave it under-utilized at other times (e.g. overnight), but with some scheduling and patience, it could work.

 2.3 The cost of operation